riderjensen/personal-site/src/posts/streaming-mp4-to-twitch.md

 1. Enough storage to store my video files (40GB) plus the operating system
 2. Enough bandwidth to send 604GB per month

-Personally I use [Digital Ocean](https://digitalocean.com) for my cloud provider on personal projects but the same calculations apply across all providers so choose whoever fits the bill!
-Based on the parameters facts alone, I did some pricing
+I use [Digital Ocean](https://digitalocean.com) for my cloud provider on personal projects but the same calculations apply across all providers so choose whoever fits the bill!
+Based on the parameters, I did some pricing

 ![Digital Ocean Pricing for Regular Droplets](/images/posts/streaming-mp4-to-twitch/digital-ocean-droplets.PNG)